Flooding Updates

 Technology Q&A

-• A: Phone service is currently unavailable due to an outage at the High School, which previously served as the central hub for the district’s network infrastructure.
-As a result, all buildings are experiencing disruptions in phone connectivity.
-The IT department is actively working to reroute the system.
+A: Phone service was unavailable due to an outage at the High School, which previously served as the central hub for the district’s network infrastructure.
+As a result, all buildings experienced disruptions in phone connectivity.
+The IT department worked to reroute the system.

-• A: The district is currently awaiting Spectrum to complete the rerouting of the primary internet connection from the High School to BOCES.
-Once this transition is finalized, internet access will be restored to Seneca Street Elementary, Willard Prior Elementary, and Durhamville Elementary.
-Northland Communications has restored service to Otto Shortell Middle School and the District Office.
-Oneida High School will continue to remain offline.
+A: The district needed Spectrum to complete the rerouting of the primary internet connection from the High School to BOCES.
+Once this transition was finalized, internet access was restored to Seneca Street Elementary, Willard Prior Elementary, and Durhamville Elementary.
+Northland Communications restored service to Otto Shortell Middle School and the District Office.

 Contact and Support Q&A